Rayon

 Rayon is made by dissolving cellulose and then precipitating it into a fiber.
 One method is shown here using a blue solution of cellulose (cuprammonium hydroxide used to dissolve) and colorless sulfuric acid to precipitate.
 The blue color fades from the fiber over time.

-Rayon, also called viscose, and commercialised in some countries as sabra silk or cactus silk, is a semi-synthetic fiber made from natural sources of regenerated cellulose, such as wood and related agricultural products.
+Rayon, also called viscose, is a semi-synthetic fiber made from natural sources of regenerated cellulose, such as wood and related agricultural products.
 It has the same molecular structure as cellulose.
 Many types and grades of rayon fibers and films exist.
 Some imitate the feel and texture of natural fibers such as silk, wool, cotton, and linen.
-The types that resemble silk are often called artificial silk.
-It can be woven or knit to make textiles for clothing and other purposes.
+It can be woven or knitted to make textiles for clothing and other purposes.

 Rayon production involves solubilizing cellulose fibers.
-Three common methods are:
+Three common methods are as follows: